-She is also advising clients on the rapidly changing regulatory requirements associated with the California Global Warming Solutions Act of 2006 (AB 32), transportation planning and SB 375, and other climate change laws.
+Ms. Meyer is also advising clients on the rapidly changing regulatory requirements associated with the California Global Warming Solutions Act of 2006 (AB 32), transportation planning and SB 375, and other climate change laws.
 She also works on federal and state regulatory compliance for renewable energy projects.